 Treatment for neuromuscular scoliosis

 The goal of treatment for this type of scoliosis is to maintain the spine in a balanced position and to control the curve of the spine during growth.
 This may be achieved nonsurgically or through spinal fusion with instrumentation.
-Surgery has a high level of success in returning patients to preoperative function levels.
 Laser Spine Institute does not treat any form of adolescent scoliosis.
-However, if you are an adult and have scoliosis caused by a degenerative condition, contact our Care Team to learn about our minimally invasive procedures and to see if you are a candidate for our surgery.
+However, if you are an adult and have scoliosis caused by a degenerative spine condition, contact our caring team to learn about our minimally invasive procedures.